Ron Arnold

-Ron Arnold (born August 8, 1937) is an American writer and activist.
-He has been the Executive Vice-President of the Center for the Defense of Free Enterprise since 1984.
-He writes frequently on natural resource issues and is an opponent of the environmental movement.
-Critics see Arnold as promoting abuse of the environment, typified in an assessment by Wild Wilderness executive director Scott Silver: "Fifteen years after creating his 25 Point Wise-Use Agenda, an agenda prescribing unrestrained, unregulated and unconscionable abuse of the American commons, Ron Arnold is within striking distance of checking off every agenda item on his list."
+Ron Arnold (August 8, 1937 – January 22, 2022) was an American writer and activist.
+He was the Executive Vice-President of the Center for the Defense of Free Enterprise.
+He wrote frequently on natural resource issues and was an opponent of the environmental movement.
+Critics saw Arnold as promoting abuse of the environment, typified in an assessment by Wild Wilderness executive director Scott Silver: "Fifteen years after creating his 25 Point Wise-Use Agenda, an agenda prescribing unrestrained, unregulated and unconscionable abuse of the American commons, Ron Arnold is within striking distance of checking off every agenda item on his list."
 A key U.S. Senate staffer writing in 2011 noted his impact on federal legislation.

 Biography

 Arnold was born in Houston, Texas and studied business administration at the University of Texas at Austin and the University of Washington.
 He died on January 24, 2022.